alechp/atom-packages/markdown-preview-enhanced/docs/code-chunk.md

     ```

 **stdin**
-if `stdin` is set to true, then the code will be passed as stdin instead of as file.
+If `stdin` is set to true, then the code will be passed as stdin instead of as file.

 **hide**
 `hide` will hide code chunk but only leave the output visible. default: `false`